KTH/devops-course/grading-criteria.md

 * At least one quality or security automation (e.g., static analysis, dependency bots, secret scanning)
 * Documented use (or critical discussion) of AI-assisted tools (e.g., AI code review)

-The different parts need to be coherently integrated and function together as a system.
+The different parts need to be coherently integrated and function together as a unified repository.

 Deliverables:
 1. Project repository: A fully functional implementation including all configuration, code, and documentation needed to run the system.
 2. Short report (2-3 pages) that should:
-    1. Explain the system architecture wrt to the features that must be demonstrated.
+    1. Explain the architecture and processes wrt to the features that must be demonstrated.
     2. Justify key design decisions (structure, tools)
     3. Describe how the components interact
     4. Reflect on limitations and trade-offs
 3. Optional presentation: Selected projects may be invited to present their system and demonstrate key aspects of the workflow.

 ## Demos

 The concept: Students prepare a demonstration involving DevOps technology, to be performed during the lecture.
 For example, a demo typically involves multiple virtual machines, likely deployed in the cloud.
 A demonstration is scripted, prepared and lasts 6:30-7:30 minutes.